ArkadiK94/stylelint-plugin-styled-components/README.md

 The problem is that you will not notice any error on the console when updating to v6.
 However, the styles will not work as you expected!

 ## Suggestions
-If you have any suggestion for new rule to add for better DX for styled-components, you are welcome to open an issue.
+If you have any suggestion for a new rule to enhance DX when using styled-components library, you are welcome to open an issue.

 [stylelint]: https://github.com/stylelint/stylelint/